fncokg/pandoc-tex-numbering/README.md

 **NOTE: the pandoc filters have no access to the difference of `align` and `align*` environments.** Therefore, you CANNOT turn off the numbering of a specific `align` environment via the `*` mark. *This may be fixed by a custom lua reader to keep those information in the future.*

+## Log

+Some warning message will be shown in the log file named `pandoc-tex-numbering.log` in the same directory as the output file.
+You can check this file if you encounter any problems or report those messages in the issues.

 # Examples

 With the testing file `testing_data/test.tex`: